Jimako-e107-plugins/customfields/README.md

 For Featurebox and Cookbook you need to add eventName

-Feature requests already exists for this.
+Feature requests already exist for this.